 The annual Our World Awards programme help teachers and pupils from 3rd to 6th classes to bring the world into the classroom!

-Current teaching and learning materials are provided on an annual theme to give teachers and their classes all the support they need to explore global themes such as fairtrade, human rights, sustainable development.
+Teaching and learning materials are provided on an annual theme to give teachers and their classes all the support they need to explore global themes and the Sustainable Development Goals (SDGs).
 Pupils are invited to express their own ideas and understanding in a project in any medium.
 The top 60 projects receive regional awards in Sligo, Dublin, Cork and Limerick with the top 12 schools attending the national finals in Dublin

 For more information or to download lesson plans and videos: www.ourworldirishaidawards.ie or contact: Our World Awards Project Officer, Real Nation: 01-5224800

 Primary Summer workshops at the Irish Aid Centre

 Bring your class to free primary school workshops in the Irish Aid Centre at 3 Clonmel Street, off Harcourt Street, Dublin 2.
 Pupils take part in music based culture workshops on east Africa, and learn about the Sustainable Development Goals, as well as the work of Irish Aid.